+Title: Civil Engineer

+Signature: Date:

+Company Name: The LA Group, PC

-Owner Pollution Prevention Plan Certification
+Owner Pollution P revention Plan Certification

-The LA GROUP

-I certify under penalty of law that this document and all attachments were prepared under my direction or supervision to assure that qualified personnel properly gathered and evaluated the information submitted.
-Based on my inquiry of the person or persons who are directly responsible for gathering the information, the information submitted is, to the best of my knowledge and belief, true, accurate, and complete.
-I am aware that false statements made herein are punishable as a Class A misdemeanor pursuant to Section 210.45 of the Penal Law.

-I understand that GP-0-20-001 requires site inspections be conducted by a qualified professional once every seven (7) days and when approved in writing by the NYSDEC, disturbances of greater than five (5) acres at one time require site inspections two (2) times every seven (7) days.
-These inspections shall be performed by a qualified professional as defined by the General Permit.
+prepared und personnel pro Based on my for gathering my knowledge false statemed pursuant to Statemed a qualified pro writing by the time require stand er penalty of law that this document and all attachments were der my direction or supervision to assure that qualified operly gathered and evaluated the information submitted.
+In inquiry of the person or persons who are directly responsible to the information, the information submitted is, to the best of operand belief, true, accurate, and complete.
+I am aware that tents made herein are punishable as a Class A misdemeanor Section 210.45 of the Penal Law.
+If that GP-0-20-001 requires site inspections be conducted by refessional once every seven (7) days and when approved in the NYSDEC, disturbances of greater than five (5) acres at one site inspections two (2) times every seven (7) days.
+These shall be performed by a qualified professional as defined by Permit.

-The Owner/Operator will be held financially responsible for any and all fines related to work tasks that are not specified by the Contractor(s)/Subcontractor(s) below.
+or will be held financially responsible for any and all fines sks that are not specified by the Contractor(s)/Subcontractor(s)

+Name: Title: Owner/Operator

+Name: Signature: Title: Owner/Operator Date:

+Name Title

+Signature Date

+Address City, State, Zip

+Phone Number

+SWPPP Components You Are Responsible For 1.
+2. 3.
+4. 5.

+Name of Trained Individual Responsible for SWPPP Implementation Title

+Signature of Trained Individual Responsible for SWPPP Implementation Date

+Name Litle

+Signature Date

+Address

+City, State, Zip Phone Number

+SWPPP Components You Are Responsible For 1.
+2. 3.
+4. 5.

+Name of Trained Individual Responsible for SWPPP Implementation 0.
+Title

+Signature of Trained Individual Responsible for SWPPP Implementation Date

+Name Title

+Signature Date

+Address

+City State 7in

+1.

+SWPPP Components You 3.

+Are Responsible For 4.

+5. 6.

+Name of Trained

+Individual Responsible for SWPPP Implementation Title

+Signature of Trained Individual Responsible for

+SWPPP Implementation Date

+Title

+Date

+4.

+Title

+1. 2.
+3. 4.
+5. 6.